crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

+One further optimization that we could perform is to add `-type(int64).min` instead of subtracting `type(int64).min`.
+This would not reduce computation costs, however it could end up reducing bytecode size.
+This is because when we subtract `-type(int64).min`, we need to push 32 bytes (`0xffffffffffffffffffffffffffffffffffffffffffffffff8000000000000000`), whereas when we add `-type(int64).min`, we only end up pushing 8 bytes (`0x8000000000000000`).
+However, as soon as we turn on compiler optimizations, the produced bytecode ends up being the same.

 ## Arithmetic checks for multiplication with sub-32-byte types

 If the product `c = a * b` can be calculated in 256 bits without the possibility of overflowing, we can once again verify whether the result can fit into the anticipated data type.
-This is also the way Solidity handles the check in newer versions.
+This is also the way Solidity handles the check in versions 0.8.17 and later.

 ```solidity
 /// @notice version >= 0.8.17